awsdocs/aws-cloudformation-user-guide/doc_source/using-iam-template.md

 ### AWS CloudFormation console\-specific actions<a name="w2ab1c17c19c11c16"></a>

-IAM users who use the AWS CloudFormation console require additional permissions that aren't required for using the AWS Command Line Interface or AWS CloudFormation APIs\.
+Users who use the AWS CloudFormation console require additional permissions that aren't required for using the AWS Command Line Interface or AWS CloudFormation APIs\.
 Compared to the AWS CLI and API, the console provides additional features that require additional permissions, such as template uploads to Amazon S3 buckets and drop\-down lists for [AWS\-specific parameter types](parameters-section-structure.md#aws-specific-parameter-types)\.

 For all the following actions, grant permissions to all resources; don't limit actions to specific stacks or buckets\.